parthvshah/VACF/README.md

 ## Setup

-To run these algorithms on a cluster, you will need [MPICH](https://www.mpich.org/), an implementation of the Message Passing Ineterface (MPI).
+To run these algorithms on a cluster, you will need [MPICH](https://www.mpich.org/), an implementation of the Message Passing Interface (MPI).
 To generate data, you will need LAMMPS.

 #### MPICH

-MPICH can be installed from [here](https://www.mpich.org/downloads/) or from a package manager like apt.
+MPICH can be installed from [here](https://www.mpich.org/downloads/) or a package manager like apt.
 Documentation is available [here](https://www.mpich.org/documentation/guides/).
 Once installed, run `hello_world.c` to verify installation.

 Compile and run with: